GabrielFlores8227/Docker-Certified-Associate/README.md

 Once the swarm is initialized, you can see some info about the swarm with `docker info`.

 You can list the current node in the swarm with `docker node ls`

+### Configuring a Swarm Node

+With a manager set up, we can add some worker nodes to the swarm.

+- Install Docker CE on both worker nodes.

+- Get a join command from the manager: Run `docker swarm join-token worker` on the manager node to get a join command.

+- Run the join command on both workers: Copy the join command from the manager and run it on both workers.

+- Verify both workers have successfully joined the swarm: Run `docker node ls` on the manager and verify that you can see the two worker nodes listed.